Charlotte Wrongful Death Lawyer

 An example of this is the wrongful death suit against football player and actor O. J. Simpson.
 Most people recall his heavily publicized trial for murder, which ended in 1995 with an acquittal.
 Not long after that, family members of the two murder victims sued Simpson in civil court and eventually won a $33.5 million dollar judgment against him.
 Simpson refused to pay it, and in subsequent years the amount grew to around $70 million.
 An attorney for Fred Goldman, whose son was one of the murder victims, seized some of Simpson’s assets, including proceeds from a video game and royalties on a book called If I Did It, a theoretical account of how someone might have committed the murders.

 Compensation for Charlotte Families and Victims

 Compensation can be obtained through a negotiated settlement or may be awarded by a jury.
 The money should cover financial losses, such as the loss of the wages that the deceased is no longer able to provide to the family and the loss of value on the services the deceased was providing to their loved ones.
 If there were medical bills incurred before death, those should be covered, as should burial costs for the deceased’s funeral.

 A death does not just cause financial damage.
 Compensations should also provide for loss of the deceased’s love, companionship, guidance, and care.
 Proving the value of these intangible damages can be difficult, but a Charlotte attorney can help you demonstrate the extent of the loss.

 Those who cause a death need to be held accountable and should provide total and fair compensation so families of the deceased are not left coping with financial hardship in addition to their grief.
-Auger & Auger Attorneys at Law will work hard to help get the money that families need to move on, even though their lives will never be the same.
+Auger & Auger Accident and Injury Lawyers will work hard to help get the money that families need to move on, even though their lives will never be the same.
 Call (855) 971-1114 today to learn more about how a Charlotte wrongful death lawyer can help.